OpenZeppelin/compound-monitoring/governance/README.md

     - Address of GovernorBravo contract
     - Proposal ID
     - State of proposal
-    - Initial line of proposal description
+    - First line of proposal description

 <!-- -->
 - AE-COMP-GOVERNANCE-PROPOSAL-EXECUTED